Peony is a tattooed tattoo enthusiast who loves studying and discussing tattoo history and meanings. Japanese themes are

 The serpent is a charming yet spine-chilling reptile, often seen as a cold-blooded symbol, both literally and figuratively.
 In Japan, the Hebi (snake) is also a popular tattoo subject.
-Find out why, what it means symbolically, and draw inspiration from the gallery of beautiful snake tattoo designs.
+Find out why and what it means symbolically, and draw inspiration from the gallery of beautiful snake tattoo designs.

 In Japanese, Hebi means snake.
 In most cases, the cunning snake in the Western world would typically carry along with it negative associations—such as the snake in the book of Genesis, who’d tricked Eve into eating the Forbidden Fruit from the Tree of Knowledge; or Medusa, the entrancing beauty with a head full of venomous vipers for hair.